sahosskhan/bite-cafe-server-side/README.md

 ## Admin Dashboard

 ### Admin Home
-- Admin can see highlight of site content like how many total orders, total menus, total bookings, total revenue, customer.
+- Admin can see highlights of site content like how many total orders, total menus, total bookings, total revenue, customers.
-- Admin can see statistics of each category's item quantity from total order.
+- Admin can see each category's item quantity statistics from the total order.
 - Admin can see statistics of category ratio from total revenue.

 ### Manage User
 - Admin can change user role.
 - Admin can terminate or remove any user.

-### Mange Items
+### Manage Items
-- Admin can edit any item details in any time.
+- Admin can edit any item details at any time.
-- Admin can delete any item in any time.
+- Admin can delete any item at any time.
+- Admin can not order any items

 ### Add Items
-- Admin can add any items in menu.
+- Admin can add any items in the menu.
-- Admin can browse his local device for upload items image by imgbb.
+- Admin can browse his local device to upload items image by imgbb.

 ### Manage Booking
 - Admin can see booking user details.
-- Admin can done 2 action to user booking approve & reject.
+- Admin can be done 2 actions to user booking approve & reject.
-- Once admin reject any booking can't approve & once approve any booking can't reject.
+- Once admin rejects any booking can't approve & once approved any booking can't be rejected.